TjGhostMx3/ShortStory/README.md

 # ShortStory
-My First Script and Repository.
+print("My First script or/and Repository.")